Kawa Early Years, Nallagandla

 Inquiry

 The habits of mind that make extraordinary thinkers don’t form at fourteen.
-They form at four and five, in the windows most schools fill with rote preparation.
+They form at four and five.

 What children experience